Weebuild/esp32discordcam/README.md

-Got it 👍 here’s the entire README.md as one single Markdown block — no splitting, everything continuous:

 # Discord ESP32-CAM Bot

 This is a Discord bot that connects to an ESP32-CAM and sends images to a Discord channel either on-demand (!armin, !admin) or on a scheduled basis (every 3 hours).
 The bot includes admin-only commands, cooldown timers, and scheduled tasks.